 Pet Power: The Many Benefits of Pet Ownership for Seniors

 Anyone who’s ever owned a pet knows that animals offer incomparable companionship.
-But they offer even more than that -- particularly for the elderly.
-There’s no better time to highlight the value of pet ownership for seniors than with the observation of National Love Your Pet Day in February.
-Let’s take a closer look at why your aging loved one and a pet may be the perfect pair, along with tips for helping seniors find a Fido or Mittens of their own.
+But they offer even more than that, particularly for the elderly.
+There’s no better time to highlight the value of pet ownership for seniors than with today's observation of National Love Your Pet Day Let’s take a closer look at why your aging loved one and a pet may be the perfect pair, along with tips for helping seniors find a Fido or Mittens of their own.

 The Health Benefits of Pets for Seniors

-Want to help your aging loved one lower his or her blood pressure, enjoy better cardiovascular health, and even have fewer hospital visits?
+Want to help your aging loved one lower their blood pressure, enjoy better cardiovascular health, and even have fewer hospital visits?
 Pet ownership can have all of these effects and more.
 Research even links pet ownership with better survival rates following heart attacks!

 But the benefits of owning a pet are far from strictly physical.
 Seniors with pets are also less lonely; enjoy improved mental health, including elevated levels of calming chemicals serotonin and dopamine; and even lower their likelihood of suffering from depression.

 How do pets have such a powerful impact?
 In a number of different ways.
-According to research not only do they give their owners unconditional love and acceptance, but they also do something even more vital: they give many seniors an otherwise absent sense of responsibility and purpose.
+According to research by the Perelman School of Medicine, not only do they give their owners unconditional love and acceptance, but they also do something even more vital: they give many seniors an otherwise absent sense of responsibility and purpose.
 And while pets promote immune system-boosting touch, their presence alone is also beneficial.

 Finding the Right Pet for Your Aging Loved One

 Pets are anything but one-size-fits all.
-The best type of pet for your aging loved one depends on their unique preferences, capabilities and living environment.
+The best type of pet for your senior loved one depends on their unique preferences, capabilities and living environment.